Acquisition by a Company of its own Shares

 Information before the Board and directors’ knowledge

-As for the level of information which should be tabled before the Board, the Law states that in determining whether the value of a company’s assets is greater than the value of its liabilities, the directors:-
+The Companies Law states that in determining whether the value of a company’s assets is greater than the value of its liabilities, the directors must have regard to:-

-The Board should consider up-to-date financial data, preferably using management accounts which draw down from the date of the last full accounts.
+- the Board should consider up-to-date financial data, preferably using management accounts which draw down from the date of the last full accounts.

 Continuing obligation of the Board